 Each award is a single element (

-.award) that uses additional classes to decide the color (
+.award) that uses modifier classes to decide the color (

 .bronze) and the type (

 .ribbon).
-These additional classes allow for mix and matching of the colors and award types.
+The classes allow for mix and matching of the colors and award types.
 The award is scalable based on

 font-size.
 Try changing the

 $fontSize in the Sass to see the scaling powers.
 Please note that the awards are so adorable when the value is small.